williaz/Finance/FRM-handbook.md

 - perform a statistical decomposition of the covariance matrix
   - A widely used method for this is the principal component analysis (PCA),

+#### 5.1 REAL DATA

+- volatility clustering: risk changes in a predictable fashion.

+- efficient markets: any change in the asset price must be due to news,
+- random walk: conditional distribution of returns depends on only current prices,
+  - distribution of returns is constant over time, the variables are said to be independent and identically distributed (i.i.d.).

+- time aggregation
+  - extension to a multiple period follows a square root of time rule.
+  - trend: longer-term volatility increases faster
+  - mean reversion: more slowly

+- Portfolio Aggregation @@